thischrisblack/amazing-repo/README.md

 # amazing-repo

 An amazing repo.
 Marvelous.
 So good.
+YAY!